 Even though these medications do not require a prescription, you might still want to ask your doctor for a prescription if you have health insurance.
 It is possible that having a prescription will get your insurance company to cover the cost.

 What about prescription medications for Suboxone constipation?

-There is a relatively new medication for opioid-induced constipation, Movantik.
+There is a relatively new medication for opioid-induced constipation, Movantik, also known by the generic name, naloxegol.
 Some patients who have Suboxone constipation find that this unique medication helps.
 Your doctor may even consider other prescription constipation meds.